buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 ## Challenge

-A monster's **challenge rating** (CR) tells you how big a threat it poses.
+A monster' \*\*s **challenge rating** (CR) tells you how big a threat it poses.
 A party of four adventurers appropriately equipped and rested should be able to defeat a monster with a challenge rating equal to their average level without suffering casualties.
 For example, a party of four 3rd-level characters should consider a challenge rating 3 monster a normal and not dangerous challenge.

 Monsters that are significantly weaker than 1st-level characters have a challenge rating of less than 1.
 Monsters with a challenge rating of 0 do not present problems except in large numbers; those without real attacks are worth no experience points.